VitorSchuler/VitorSchuler/README.md

 ## 👨‍💻 About Me

 🎓 Computer Science undergraduate at UFCG (2023–2027)
-💼 Member of the Business Team at [CodeX Jr](https://codexjr.com.br/)
+💼 Director of the Business Team at [CodeX Jr](https://codexjr.com.br/)
 📚 Volunteer educator at [IEEE SIGHT UFCG](https://www.linkedin.com/company/ieee-sight-ufcg/)
 🤖 Passionate about **Artificial Intelligence**, **Machine Learning**, and impactful tech
 🧠 Always curious, self-driven, and ready to take on new challenges